-Through a systematic evaluation of causes and triggers of excessive sweating, followed by a judicious, stepwise approach to treatment, many people with this annoying disorder can achieve good results and improved quality of life.
+Through a systematic evaluation of causes and triggers of excessive sweating, followed by a judicious, stepwise approach to treatment, many people with this annoying disorder can achieve improved quality of life.

 The approach to treating hyperhidrosis generally proceeds as follows:

 When regular antiperspirants fail, as they often do, to remedy hyperhidrosis, most doctors start by recommending aluminum chloride hexahydrate (Drysol, various generics), a prescription-strength version of aluminum chloride.
 It is applied just before bedtime seven to 10 nights in a row, then roughly once a week as a maintenance medication.
 The aluminum salts in this preparation collect in the sweat ducts and block them.
 Over time, the excessive perspiration may diminish to such an extent that no further treatment is needed.
 This method works reasonably well for many patients whose problem is excessive underarm sweating, but it's not satisfactory for most of those with palm and sole sweating.

 The main side effect with aluminum chloride is irritation, which can sometimes, but not always, be overcome by reducing the frequency of use or applying anti-inflammatory medications such as lotions containing hydrocortisone.

 iontophoresis was introduced over 50 years ago as a treatment for excessive sweating.
 Its exact mechanism of action is still unclear.
 The procedure uses water to conduct an electric current to the skin, which combats production of sweat.
 The current is applied typically for 10-20 minutes per session, initially with two to three sessions per week followed by a maintenance program of treatments at one- to three-week intervals, depending upon the patient's response.
 Iontophoresis treatments sound painful but in fact are not.